surma/surma.dev/content/things/js-to-asc.md

 `ensureSize()`, in turn, checks if the capacity is smaller than the new `minSize`, and if so, allocates a new buffer of size  `minSize` using `__renew`, which entails copying all the data from the old buffer to the new buffer.
 For that reason our benchmark, where we push _one million values_ one-by-one into the array, ends up causing a _lot_ of allocation work and create a lot of garbage.

 In other languages, like [Rust’s `std::vec`][rust impl] or [Go’s slices][go impl], the new buffer has _double_ the old buffer’s capacity, which amortizes the allocation work over time.
-[I am working to fix this in ASC][asc issue], but in the meantime we can create our own `CustomArrow<T>` that has the desired behavior.
+[I am working to fix this in ASC][asc issue], but in the meantime we can create our own `CustomArray<T>` that has the desired behavior.
 Lo and behold, we made things faster!

 |||datatable
 {